istio/istio.io/_docs/concepts/load-balancing.md

 In addition to load balancing, Envoy periodically checks the health of each instance in the pool.
-Envoy follows a circuit breaker style pattern to classify instances as unhealthy or healthy based on their failure rates for the the health check API call.
+Envoy follows a circuit breaker style pattern to classify instances as unhealthy or healthy based on their failure rates for the health check API call.
 In other words, when the number of health check failures for a given instance exceeds a pre-specified threshold, it will be ejected from the load balancing pool.
+Similarly, when the number of health checks that pass exceed a pre-specified threshold, the instance will be added back into the load balancing pool.

+Services can actively shed load by responding with a HTTP 503 to a health check.
+In such an event, the service instance will be immediately removed from the caller's load balancing pool.